Update 20/6/2020 – Great news – our Dunedin team have organised a date for 2021!

 Day 1: Friday

 The conference will start mid-day on the Friday (April 17th) at Tolcarne.
-The Hon Dr David Clark MP open the conference with Trevor Scott, MENZSHED NZ Chairman.
+The Hon Dr David Clark MP will open the conference with Trevor Scott, MENZSHED NZ Chairman.
 This will be followed by key note speakers (to be announced soon).

 Tours of the Polytechnic’s workshops have been organised with a focus on demonstrating new technologies.
 There will be options to hear about student and community projects as well as a walkthrough of the award winning Polytechnic Student Village, built using cutting edge timber laminate construction.